 Located at 45 W 5th St, Metropolis, IL 62960, The Super Museum is more or less a shrine to Superman.
 Its hours are 8am to 6pm, daily.
-Cost of admission is super low (lol), at only $5 per ticket.
+Cost of admission is super low, at only $5 per ticket.
 Children 5 and under are free with a paid adult.
 They also offer military and senior discounts.
 The museum opened in 1993 and claims to house over 70,000 Superman-related items, many of which are collectors items that any Superman super-fan would kill to obtain.
 According to the Super Museums official website, “Among the items showcased in the museum from the iconic superhero’s 75+ year history are virtually every Superman toy ever produced as well as movie props and promotional materials from all the Superman movies & TV series (including “Smallville” and “Man of Steel”) and one of the only George Reeves Superman costumes still in existence”.

-Another cool thing to do in Metropolis is visit Fort Massac, but buyer beware; it’s a replica.
-The original fort (history nerd-out time!) was built in 1757 by the French during the French-Indian War, but they abandoned it at the end of the war in 1763, and Chickasaw Indians burnt it to the ground.
+Another cool thing to do in Metropolis is visit Fort Massac, but FYI; it’s a replica.
+The original fort was built in 1757 by the French during the French-Indian War, but they abandoned it at the end of the war in 1763, and then Chickasaw Indians burnt it to the ground.
 In 1794, George Washington ordered that the fort be rebuilt, but it was damaged again by an earthquake in 1812.
 After being repaired in time for the War of 1812 and used for a short time for that cause, it was abandoned yet again in 1814 and dismantled by locals who wanted the wood for timber.
 Very little of the original fort remained, but in 2002 a detailed version of the 1812 fort was built.

 Even knowing all of this, the fort is still a cool place to visit and especially to bring the kids.
 While it may not be an original 1800’s structure, it is still educational to teach youngsters (and adults alike) what life may have been like all those years ago.
 Every fall they do reenactments of what life was like at the fort during the 1800s, and there is also a small museum located in the visitors’ center.
 After you’re done exploring the fort, you can hop on over to Paducah, Kentucky and enjoy a day of shopping!